 Beyond whether or not the single-use cup can be composted or recycled, we have a significant litter challenge in Australia and second to the use of plastic water bottles, disposable takeaway cups are the highest contributor to litter waste.

-At a conference we were at recently, the question was asked, "what if the government banned the single-use takeaway cup?
+At a #BCorp conference we were at recently, the question was asked, "what if the government banned the single-use takeaway cup?
 How would we as roasters respond?"

+Companies such as KeepCup and Huskee Cup are making well designed, reusable coffee cups.
 We encourage customers to bring in their own cup at our Roastery Outlet and Espresso Bar and offer a discount.
-Not everyone remembers their cup every time and even with encouragement, the takeup of our offer is very small.
+Not everyone remembers their cup every time and even with encouragement, the take-up of our offer is very small.

 *Further Reading: Check out the 5 Ways to Reuse Coffee Grounds and Leftover Coffee